-Soy Sauce is a dark colored condiment that’s well known to be a staple in many Asian households.
+Soy Sauce is a dark colored condiment that’s well known to be a staple in many Southeast Asian households.
 This easy to find seasoning can be used in so many ways, from marinating, broths, dips or sauces, and even in savory-sweet desserts that are popping out recently.
 But why is soy sauce such a big thing in most asian dishes?

 A Brief History